ConduitIO/conduit/pkg/plugins/pg/README.md

 CDC events.

 ## Snapshot Capture
-When the connector first starts, snpashot mode is enabled.
+When the connector first starts, snapshot mode is enabled.
 The connector acquires a read-only lock on the table, and then reads all rows of the table into Conduit.
-Once all of the rows in that initial snapshot are read, then the connector releases it's lock and switches into CDC mode.
+Once all of the rows in that initial snapshot are read, then the connector releases its lock and switches into CDC mode.

 This behavior is enabled by default, but can be turned off by adding `"snapshot":"off"` to the Source configuration.